Joshhortt/creative-lightbox-articles/clcqf1evs000008l31hv27l9d.md

 ## What's Next?

-If you want to follow-along with more advanced stuff in the next article, I'll talk about **Branching** that are are the heart of workflows in Git-based version control systems like GitHub.
+If you want to follow along with more advanced stuff in the next article, I'll talk about [Merging & Branching](https://creativelightbox.net/how-to-get-started-with-branching-merging-using-github) that are the heart of workflows in Git-based version control systems like GitHub.

 You will become familiar with creating and using branches, and merging your changes to the main branch with Pull Requests.